S2E/s2e-old/docs/BuildingS2EWindows.rst

 Building S2E on Windows
 =======================

+**DEPRECATED.
+This document refers to S2E-QEMU 0.12.
+Latest versions of S2E were not tested on Windows.**

 In this document, we explain how to build S2E on 64-bit versions of Windows.
 S2E works on Windows XP x64 and Windows 7.